MASS Code

 Background

 The Maritime Autonomous Surface Ships (MASS) Code is the first global regulatory framework governing cargo vessels that sense, navigate and steer with reduced crews or none aboard.
-The International Maritime Organization adopted it at Maritime Safety Committee session 111 (MSC 111) in London on 22 May 2026.
-It enters force on 1 July 2026 and applies to cargo ships only; it keeps a human master legally responsible even when that master operates from a control room ashore.
+The International Maritime Organization adopted it at Maritime Safety Committee session 111 (MSC 111) in London on 22 May 2026 and the Code entered force on 1 July 2026, applying to cargo ships only.
+It keeps a human master legally responsible even when that master operates from a control room ashore.

 The naval significance is direct: the autonomy stack that runs a crewless cargo ship also runs a mine-hunting surface drone or a subsea-cable inspection vehicle.
 A regulatory framework that normalises shore-based command and control lowers the legal risk for navies fielding uncrewed systems in contested waters.